paluh/purescript-boomerang/README.md

                                    (a2b, s'') = pa2b s'
                                in (b2c <<< a2b, s''))

-There is one design decision worth noting here - these composition
+There is one design decision worth noting here - these composition...

 ### Different parser derivation